notaudrey/pipe/README.md

  - [Bytecode Tools](https://github.com/curlpipesh/BytecodeTools)
  - [pipe-gl](https://github.com/curlpipesh/pipe-gl)

-Note that, due to inadequate foresight on my part, `Event` does not have a pom.xml that you can `mvn install` with.
-This presently must be created on your own.
+Note that, due to inadequate foresight on my part, `Event` and `pipe-gl` do not have a pom.xml that you can `mvn install` with.
+This must be created on your own for now.

 Once those libraries have been `mvn install`'d: